imazen/reunion/readme.md

 Reunion is both a library and webapp for repeatable accounting, expense categorization, and reporting.

-**Year-end accounting in one day** &mdash; automate with a Ruby DSL, then add overrides through the web app.
+**Year-end accounting in one day** &mdash; automate with a DSL or edit with a streamlined web app.

-**Eliminate audit anxiety** &mdash; access deduction reports with evidence already attached.

 **Automatic reconciliation** &mdash; never lose a transaction (or confidence in your data).
 Balances are perpetually checked against intermediate transactions.

-**Reunion :heart: Git** - See diffs of everything that changes
+**Reunion :heart: Git** &mdash; DIFF ALL THE THINGS

+**Eliminate audit anxiety** &mdash; access deduction reports with evidence already attached.

-All work is described in the form of input transaction files, override files, and logic rules.
+All work is described in the form of input files, rules, and deltas.

 Can be re-run at any time when logic or categorization rules need to be corrected.
-As someone with limited accounting knowledge, I find myself perpetually correcting my processes.
+Evolve your system as your accounting knowledge improves.

 ## Features